Rashan Gary

-Rashan Abdul Gary (born December 3, 1997) is an American football outside linebacker for the Green Bay Packers of the National Football League (NFL).
-In 2015, he concluded his high school football career at Paramus Catholic High School in New Jersey.
-He was ranked as the No. 1 recruit in college football's incoming Class of 2016.
-He played college football at Michigan.
+Rashan Abdul Gary (born December 3, 1997) is an American professional football defensive end for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Michigan Wolverines and was selected by the Packers in the first round of the 2019 NFL draft.

-High school career
+Early life

-Gary started his high school career at Scotch Plains-Fanwood High School, until he transferred to Paramus Catholic High School for his junior and senior seasons, after moving from Scotch Plains, where he lived with his father, to Plainfield with his mother.
+Gary first played high school football at Scotch Plains-Fanwood High School, until he transferred to Paramus Catholic High School for his junior and senior seasons, after moving from Scotch Plains, where he lived with his father, to Plainfield with his mother.
 His first high school claimed that Paramus had recruited Gary, but the NJSIAA unanimously ruled that Scotch-Plains Fanwood had not proven its allegation.
 During his senior season, he had 13.5 sacks, 55 tackles, including 29 tackles for loss, four forced fumbles and returned a blocked punt for a touchdown in nine games.
 Following the season, Gary was named USA Today Defensive Player of the Year and High School All-American.

 Gary participated in the 2016 Under Armour All-America Game, where he recorded six tackles and three sacks, and was named MVP.

 Recruiting

-He became the third player to be named the top player in the country unanimously by all four major recruiting networks, 247Sports.com, ESPN.com, Rivals.com, and Scout.com, following Jadeveon Clowney in 2011 and Robert Nkemdiche in 2013.
+He became the third player to be named the top player in the country unanimously by all four major recruiting networks, 247Sports.com, ESPN.com, Rivals.com, and Scout.com.
 In June 2015, Michigan hired Chris Partridge, Gary's former high school head coach, as their director of player personnel and recruiting.
 In January 2016, he was promoted to linebackers and special teams coach.
 After visits to Auburn, Clemson, Michigan, Ole Miss, and USC, Gary committed to play college football for the Michigan Wolverines on February 3, 2016.

 College career

 2016 season

 As a freshman, Gary played in all thirteen games at defensive end, totaling 23 tackles, 5 tackles for loss, and 1 sack.
-He was named to the Pro Football Focus College Big Ten Defensive Team of the Week following his performance against UCF on September 10, 2016, in which he had 6 tackles and 2 tackles for loss, including 1 sack.
+He was named to the Pro Football Focus College Big Ten Conference Defensive Team of the Week following his performance against UCF on September 10, 2016, in which he had 6 tackles and 2 tackles for loss, including 1 sack.